 - Students enrolled in this subject should have their own access to an instrument (either through hire or purchase).
-Students must also purchase a manuscript pad or book. - This subject may be studied in combination with other Performing Arts subjects, including Stage 1 Music Performance (Explorations).
+Students must also purchase a manuscript pad or book. - This subject may be studied in combination with other Performing Arts subjects.

-Faculty: The Arts (continued) Stage 1

-Subject: Creative Arts - Media Studies 1

-Length of Course: 1 Semester (10 credits)

-Pre-Requisites: N/A

-SACE Board of SA Code: 1CVA10

-Course Leads to: Stage 1 Creative Arts-Media Studies, Stage 2 Creative Arts
+Faculty: The Arts (continued) Stage 1 Subject: Advanced Music 2 Length of Course: 1 Semester (10 Credits) Pre-Requisites: Competent achievement in Year 10 Music • Students should be proficient at an instrument, and it is strongly recommended that they attend weekly instrumental lessons either through the school or privately.
+SACE Board of SA Code: 1MVD 10 Course Leads to: Stage 2 Solo; Stage 2 Ensemble Performance; Stage 2 Music Explorations.